Skip to Content

 Lovers #3, a 46 foot tall sculpture made of aluminum, steel, and gold stretches toward the ceiling.

-That being said, the feature attraction is Bleau Bar, which is in the middle of the casino floor underneath a chandelier made up of glass stalactites that are shaped like bowties.
+Grab a Drink at Bleau Bar: Now, there are several stunning lounges scattered about Fontainebleau, but the feature attraction is Bleau Bar, which is in the middle of the casino floor underneath a chandelier made up of glass stalactites that are shaped like bowties.

 The chandeleier above Bleau Bar at Fontainebleau.